mdnurakmal/text-to-speech-cloud-run/README.md

 - Cloud function does not need json credentials but Cl
 - How to automatically set region from set from cloud shell
 - Error deploying on standalone cloudshell
+- cloud build has different environment variables from cloud shell

 # Original Repo from
 https://github.com/dvdbisong/text-to-speech-cloud-run